DynamicDevices/female-stem-pioneers/README.md

 - Remove any duplicate entries by name for clarity
 - **Run linting and formatting tools before submitting changes.**

+## Contributing Pioneer Profiles

+We welcome contributions of new female STEM pioneers!
+To add a new pioneer:

+1. **Open an Issue or Pull Request** using our templates (see the 'New Pioneer Profile' templates).
+2. **Add your pioneer to `js/pioneers.js`** using the provided structure (see `add-pioneer.js` for a template).
+3. **Include an image** in the `images/` folder (JPG, PNG, SVG preferred; use a placeholder only if no real image is available).
+4. **Provide a short, engaging description** for students.
+5. **Run linting and formatting tools before submitting.**

+See [CONTRIBUTING.md](CONTRIBUTING.md) for full details and field explanations.

+---

 ## License

 Content and code are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 See LICENSE for details.